-To help photographers get credit for their work.
+To help you get credit for your work.

-The internet has made it easier than ever to take work without attribution.
-Many people don’t even realize they should credit the original source when they use someone else’s work.
-We are focused on solving this issue.
+The internet has made it easier than ever to take images without attribution.
+Many people don’t realize they should credit the original source.
+Even if they do, details are often lost when someone shares it on social media or blogs.

-It all began when Jarred uploaded this photo to Flickr.
+It all started when Jarred uploaded this photo to Flickr.

 A year or so later it surfaced on his tumblr feed, uncredited, with over 100,000 notes.
 From there it progressed onto a Buzzfeed clickbait article and Pinterest.

 This got him wondering if there was a way to enforce attribution on images.
-He created a prototype and reached out to Lizy and Travis.
-From there, they started building out this new technology.
+He created a quick prototype and reached out to Lizy and Travis to collaborate on the idea.

 Get in Touch